 Digital and 3D Breast Screening Appeal – £500,000

-Pictured below is the first digital breast screening machine at Wycombe Hospital to radically improve diagnosis of early breast cancer. (ongoing)
+Pictured below is the first digital breast screening machine at Wycombe Hospital to radically improve diagnosis of early breast cancer. (completed Autumn 2017)

 The second digital breast screening machine was installed in the new state of the art mobile breast screening unit in summer 2014.